machine-vision-academy/mv_toolkit/README.md

-# mv_toolkit: python-based tools for machine and computer vision applications
+# Introduction
-This is a personal toolkit that compiles several helper functions.
+mv_toolkit is a personal compilation python-based tools and helper functions useful for machine and computer vision applications.